NophKe/Vy/README.md

 Nowaday, with no other information than the size of the terminal screen, it is easily feasible to send a whole screen several times a second !

-Of course, the traditionnal approach would be to keep a cached version of the screen, in an opaque data structure burried into the program, but I claim my laptop can do enough frames per seconds.

 Vym will never try to handle weird terminals.
 It makes minimal terminal manipulation, and will keep to very basic vt100/ANSI/«de facto» standard.